mat-shepherd/ci-pp1-nurture-seo/README.md

 ## Acknowledgements
 I would like to thank the following people for their contributions to creating this project:
 - My mentor Mo Shami for your support, guidance, and encouragement
-- Alan Bushell and the February 2023 Student Cohort for their knowledge sharing, advice, and camaraderie during our weekly standup calls and in Slack
+- Alan Bushell, Benjamin Riordan, and the February 2023 Student Cohort for their knowledge sharing, advice, and camaraderie during our weekly standup calls and in Slack
 - The Code Institute team for an excellent experience and great support leading up to this first project
 - My wife for her patience and support while I sit in front of the computer for hours on end
 - My boys William and Oliver for helping me test the site and spot bugs!